Skip to Content

 Sveti Đorđe

-Now, if islands in Montenegro had personalities, Sveti Đorđe would be that enigmatic grandpa who sits in the corner of the room, pipe in hand, narrating tales of yore with a twinkle in his eye.
-Dominating the island’s landscape is the Saint George Benedictine monastery, a structure that has braved the winds of time since the 12th century.
-But oh, it’s not all saintly and solemn.
-The island also houses a cemetery, the final resting place for many a noble from the seafaring town of Perast.
-Let’s just say, it’s where the crème de la crème of ancient Montenegro decided to… dock permanently.
+Now, if islands in Montenegro had personalities, Sveti Đorđe would be that enigmatic grandpa who sits in the corner of the room with his pipe and tells stories of his youth that capture everyone’s attention.
+Dominating the island’s landscape is the Saint George Benedictine monastery, a 12th century building that’s technically one of the oldest preserved buildings in Montenegro.
+The island also houses a cemetery, where the final resting place for many noble people from the area can be found.

 sveti stefan least visited countries in europe